dkotik/direct-charity/website/content/shipping/meest.md

 # How to send a parcel from the USA to Ukraine through Meest

+## 1. Collect items

+Warm children's clothing are the most requested items.
+Natural fibers, like wool and cotton, have better thermal qualities than synthetic fibers, like polyester or nylon.

+## 2. Pack the box

+1. Use box size 16x16x16 inches aiming for under 66 pounds weight.
+2. Tape the outside bottom of the box generously covering the middle seam completely.
+3. Put a layer or two of cardboard on the inside bottom of the box.
+This greatly reduces the chance that the bottom may spill during delivery.
+4. Make a list of every item being placed with exact amount.
+5. If you are shipping clothes, use vacuum-seal to reduce the volume by 30-60%.
+6. Heavier items like books will pack to ~80% of the volume.
+Fill the rest of lighter items or crumped packing paper.
+7. Do not seal the box.

+## 3. Print the shipping label

 1. Register at [Meest Portal](https://us.meest.com/portal)
 2. Create “New Parcel”
 3. Enter parcel details